-The Sunriver Women’s Club awards Community Grants to nonprofit agencies and public schools that provide services to the south Deschutes County community in any of the five priority areas identified below.
-These grants are made possible through the fundraising efforts of the Sunriver Women’s Club and the generous support of our members and community-minded individuals and businesses.
+The Sunriver Women’s Club awards Community Grants to nonprofit agencies and public schools that serve the south Deschutes County community in any of the five priority areas below.
+The grants are made possible through the fundraising of the Sunriver Women’s Club and the generous support of our members and community-minded individuals and businesses.

-The grant process is overseen by a nine-member committee responsible for setting priorities, soliciting grant applications from local nonprofits and public schools, conducting a thorough evaluation process and making a funding recommendation to the board of directors.
+A nine-member committee is responsible for setting priorities, soliciting grant applications from local nonprofits and public schools, conducting a thorough evaluation, and making recommendations to the board of directors.
 Decisions are based on a combination of data, best practices, and knowledge of our community needs.

 Priority Areas for Community Grants:

-The SRWC Philanthropy Committee established five priorities where we believe we can have the most impact for SRWC’s philanthropic giving.
+The SRWC Philanthropy Committee established five priorities that have the most impact for SRWC’s philanthropic giving.

-Child Safety – We believe that every child should grow up in a healthy and nurturing environment free from abuse and neglect.
-Therefore, we wish to support:
+Child Safety – We believe every child should grow up in a healthy and nurturing environment free from abuse and neglect.
+Therefore, we support:

 ● programs aimed at preventing child abuse and neglect